1933 Spanish general election: Outcome

 It resulted in an overwhelming victory for the right, with the CEDA and the Radicals together winning 219 seats.
 Although the political situation was complicated, parties of the right won around 3,365,700 votes, parties of the centre 2,051,500 votes, and parties of the left 3,118,000 according to one estimate.
 Turnout was around 8,535,200 votes, 67.5% of the electorate.
 The right had spent far more on their election campaign than the Socialists, who campaigned alone.
 Women, in their first election, mainly voted for the centre-right.
 Julián Casanova observes that while some republicans and socialists had argued in 1931 against women's suffrage on the grounds it would deliver votes to the right, the right's 1933 victory was the result of a general political rightward shift, rather than because of the female vote.
 The Communist Party, with perhaps 3,000 members, were at this point not significant.
 Nationalist Basques won twelve of seventeen Basque seats, a considerable victory.
 Keeping their promise, the CNT proclaimed a revolution.
 There were many reasons the Socialists and Republicans lost out; the female vote alone cannot explain the shift.
 Among them was the disunity of the political left compared to the right, in a system that favoured broad coalitions.
 The Radicals and their supporters had also shifted to the right.
 Abstentionalism hindered Socialist and Republican candidates.
 Overall, the political system in Spain had changed dramatically since the last election.
 The failure of the Spanish left was also partially attributable to the 1933 electoral law.
 The second Azaña government had amended the law to give disproportionate seats to pluralities and majorities, which ended up favouring broad coalitions.
-However, the refusal for the Socialists to collaborate with the left Republicans made such an left-wing alliance impossible, while the Spanish right had managed to form its own coalition.
+However, the refusal for the Socialists to collaborate with the left Republicans made such a left-wing alliance impossible, while the Spanish right had managed to form its own coalition.